4WD MODIFICATIONS - TECH TORQUE

 The more holes you have, the more likely they’ll align and today’s diesel emissions system has plenty of ‘em.

-There’s a new generation of heated DPFs coming, but we’re not sure if 4WD makers are using them yet.
-In some of these designs the DOC is incorporated in the DPF and at the front of the chamber is an electric heating element or a diesel burner.
+There’s a new generation of heated DPFs available, with the DOC incorporated in the DPF and, at the front of the chamber, an electric heating element or a diesel burner.

 These seem to be more elegant methods of raising EGT than post-injection or a dedicated diesel injector, squirting fuel into the departing exhaust gases.